Elucidating the Design Choice of Probability Paths in Flow Matching for Forecasting: Appendix

 \section{Appendix}

 This appendix is organized as follows.
+In App. \ref{app_relatedwork}, we provide a detailed discussion of related work and connect them to our studies.
 In App. \ref{app_connect}, we provide some remarks on the connection of flow matching models to other generative models.
 In App. \ref{app_lossparam}, we provide commonly used loss parametrizations and compare them with our flow matching loss.
-In App. \ref{app_proof}, we provide theorems and proofs to justify the discussions in Section \ref{sect_framework} (see Theorem \ref{thm_1}-\ref{thm_variance}).
+In App. \ref{app_proof}, we provide theorems and proofs to justify the discussions in Section \ref{sect_framework}-\ref{sect_model} (see Theorem \ref{thm_1}-\ref{thm_gaussianpaths} and Theorem \ref{thm_optimal_path}-\ref{thm_variance}), as well as additional discussions.
 In App. \ref{app_additional}, we provide additional empirical results.
 In App. \ref{app_exp}, we provide the missing experimental details.